modularni-urad/js-iot-api/README.md

 Each message of each device can be split into particular values of different type with [Payload Format](https://www.youtube.com/watch?v=nT2FnwCoP7w).
 Each device type must provide format of payload in documentation.

-There is another dable storing [metadata with LoRa network state](./migrations/20200402_metadata.js).
+There is another table storing [metadata with LoRa network state](./migrations/20200402_metadata.js).